-CSTADLL is a collection of software for the Microsoft .NET platform (4.0 or higher) that allows a developer to perform ACSE, ECMA-354 session management, and CSTA operations for any of the three BER CSTA phases and XML CSTA editions 3 through 6.
+Our CSTADLL product is a collection of DLLs for the Microsoft .NET platform (4.0 or higher) that allow a developer to perform ACSE, ECMA-354 session management, and CSTA operations for any of the three BER CSTA phases and XML CSTA editions 3 through 6.

 CSTADLL specifically includes support for the following PBX devices:

 - Panasonic KX-TDE

 - Panasonic NCP

 - Siemens Hipath 3000

 - Unify Openscape Business (e.g., X5 and X8)